Attacks on Saudi oil facilities - what will it mean for consumers?

 Very soon.
 Prices at the pump respond very quickly to moves in futures markets, which have risen sharply on Monday in response to the attacks.

 In the United States, drivers could see gasoline prices at the pump start to rise as early as this week and prices could climb as much as 25 cents this month.
-The U.S. gasoline and diesel futures contracts on the New York Mercantile Exchange rose more than 10% on Monday.
+The U.S. gasoline and diesel futures contracts on the New York Mercantile Exchange rose more than 12% and 10%, respectively, on Monday.

 HOW CAN THE RISING PRICE OF FUEL RAISE OTHER COSTS?

 Prices for fuel, especially diesel, which fuels heavier-duty vehicles such as trucks and farming equipment, are expected to rise.
+That will affect transportation costs for companies to ship products from the factory and the farm.

+Manufacturing industries that require a lot of energy supply like automotive production and chemicals could also pass on costs if their expenses increase.

-That will affect transportation costs for companies to ship products.
-Consumers, therefore, could see costs increase for items at their local grocery stores like fresh produce, which often has to be shipped from other regions.
+Consumers, therefore, could see costs increase for items at their grocery stores like fresh produce, which often has to be shipped from other regions.

 Fuel price increases are expected throughout the world's major economies, with countries in Asia particularly sensitive to spikes because of their energy-intensive manufacturing industry, said John Kilduff, a partner at Again Capital in New York.

-Depending on how long Saudi exports are affected, consumers could also see increased ticket prices for air travel because of a price premium on jet fuel, used to power aircrafts, said Phil Flynn, an analyst at Price Futures Group in Chicago.
+Depending on how long Saudi exports are affected, consumers could also see increased ticket prices for air travel because of a price premium on jet fuel for aircraft, said Phil Flynn, an analyst at Price Futures Group in Chicago.

-Home heating oil could also get a bump in price, at a time when demand is starting to rise in the United States and Europe as temperatures drop.
+Home heating oil could also get a bump in price, at a time when demand is starting to rise in the United States and Europe as temperatures drop ahead of winter.

 WHY IS THE PRICE EXPECTED TO RISE?
 ISN'T THERE ANY OIL IN STORAGE WORLDWIDE?